 FIN 512: Transportation

-To provide a detailed explanation of the different modes of transportation and to provide the mileage reimbursement rates for the modes of transportation
+To provide explanation of the allowable modes of transportation and what related expenses are acceptable, and to document the exceptions/restrictions on modes of transportation

 When two or more employees traveling on official university business are transported in the same private conveyance, only one claim for mileage reimbursement will be allowed.
 Mileage will be reimbursed at the cost of total airfare for all employees or actual mileage, whichever is less.

 Reimbursement for any type of transportation, including private airplane, can be no higher than the air coach fare to the point of destination or mileage by the most direct route, based upon the least cost to the university.